ObjectMatrix/k3sonpi/deploy_mysql_db.md

-# Install MySQL on Kubernetes
+# Install MySQL onto a cluster with Kubernetes

 We will create configures and apply them to create a MySQL service.
 All configure files below must be applied after created with command: